MicrosoftDocs/windows-dev-docs/terminal/customize-settings/key-bindings.md

 ### Keys

-Defines the key combinations used to call the command.
+This defines the key combinations used to call the command.
+Keys can have any number of modifiers with one key.
+Accepted modifiers and keys are listed [below](#accepted-modifiers-and-keys).

 **Property name:** `keys`